digitalillusion/gatsby-plugin-silverghost/README.md

 > A possible way to perform the clean install is to remove the yarn.lock file and then execute `yarn install`.

-When the plugin is installed in local_modules, you can install and start the examples from theiir respective folders:
+When the plugin is installed in local_modules, you can modify it and see the changes directly in the chosen example:

- - [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal): Demonstrating how reductions accumulate into redux state according to action parameters
- - [list](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/list): Demonstrating how reductions split into redux state, initialization through URL parameters and list filtering, sorting and pagination

-License
+### License
---

 BSD

-References
+### References
---

 The redux store creation code and ssr are copied from [gatsby-plugin-react-redux](https://github.com/le0nik/gatsby-plugin-react-redux/)
 Silver Ghost is a speculation about the name of the yellow Rolls-Royce that Gatsby drives in F. Scott Fitzgerald's novel.